Evergreen Huckleberry

 Choosing a Site

-Soil: Strongly acidic (approx. pH 4.5–6), well-drained, organic-rich.
-Blend in fine bark/needles, rotted wood, or peat/coir; avoid alkaline amendments.
+Soil: Strongly acidic (about pH 4.5–6), well-drained, organic-rich; blend in fine bark, conifer needles, or leaf mold.

 Planting Steps

-Plant in fall or spring (spring in cold-winter regions; fall in hot-summer regions).
+Plant in fall or spring (spring in cold-winter regions, fall in hot-summer ones).

-Dig a wide hole and amend the backfill with composted bark/leaf mold for acidity and moisture retention.
+Dig a wide hole and amend the backfill with composted bark or leaf mold; set at the depth it grew, firm, and water in.

 Watering & Care

-Establishment: Keep evenly moist (not waterlogged) for the first 1–2 years.
+Establishment: Keep evenly moist (not waterlogged) the first one to two years; a slow starter, so be patient.

-After establishment: Summer-dry tolerant, but best fruit with steady summer moisture.
+After establishment: Tolerates summer dryness in shade, but the best fruit comes with steady summer moisture.

 Protection

-Cold & deer: Hardy in USDA 7–9 (occasionally 6 in mild microclimates).
-Protect young plants from deer browse.
+Deer & cold: Hardy roughly USDA 7–9 (sometimes 6 in mild pockets); protect young plants from browse where deer press.

 Harvest Basics

-Timeline: First light crops typically 2–4 years after planting.
+Timeline: First light crops about 2–4 years after planting.

-Season: Late summer into fall (often August–October); flavor may peak after a first light frost—harvest before a hard freeze.
+Season: Late summer into fall (often August–October); flavor often peaks after the first light frost — pick before a hard freeze.